Dataset Open Access

 Attacks are launched from the following user host machines.
 In each of the corresponding directories user-<ID>, logs of the attack execution are found in the file attackLog.txt:

 The log data collected from the web servers includes

 Note that due to their large size, the audit/audit.log files of each server were compressed in a .zip-archive.
 In case that these logs are needed for analysis, they must first be unzipped.

 Labels are organized in the same directory structure as logs.
 Each file contains two labels for each log line separated by a comma, the first one based on the occurrence time, the second one based on similarity and ordering.
 Note that this does not guarantee correct labeling for all lines and that no manual corrections were conducted.

 Landauer M., Skopik F., Wurzenberger M., Hotwagner W., Rauber A., "Have It Your Way: Generating Customized Log Data Sets with a Model-driven Simulation Testbed".
-Forthcoming.
+IEEE Transactions on Reliability.
 2020.